ldutoit/2020-spring-school-GBS/sessions/reference_assembly.md

    • Examine the output of the populations program in the file ref_map.log inside your `output_refmap` folder. (*hint*: use the `less` command).

   • How many SNPs were identified?

-How does this run compare? to the runs on the [Google Sheet](https://docs.google.com/spreadsheets/d/13qm_fFZ4yoegZ6Gyc_-wobHFb7HZxp27mrAHGPmnjRU)
+  • How does this run compare? to the runs on the [Google Sheet](https://docs.google.com/spreadsheets/d/13qm_fFZ4yoegZ6Gyc_-wobHFb7HZxp27mrAHGPmnjRU)

+ • Why did it run so much faster than `denovo_map.pl`

-2. As a thought exercise Do you have any idea how we could check whether those are actually the same loci or not?
+ • As a thought exercise Do you have any idea how we could check whether those are actually the same loci or not?

 Well done, you now know how to call SNPs with or without a reference genome.
 It is worth re-iterating that even a poor-quality reference genome should improve the quality of your SNP calling by avoiding false positives.